 To the details…

-You pass through various themed areas, such as sport, entertainment, World War II, and politics.
-Figures of the past rub shoulders with those of the present.
+You pass through various themed areas to rub shoulders with figures of the past and present.

-So you find Mandela and Marx close enough to swap stories.
-And the British Queen’s audience includes the likes of Barack Obama, Gandhi, and Angela Merkel.
+Right at the start, I found Mandela and Marx close enough to swap stories.
+And the British Queen’s audience included the likes of Barack Obama, Gandhi, and Angela Merkel.

-Talking queens, right at the start you might take a photograph of yourself enjoying a tête-à-tête with Marie Antoinette of France or Empress Maria Theresa of Austria (actually mother and daughter!).
+Talking queens, right at the start you could take a photograph of yourself enjoying a tête-à-tête with Marie Antoinette of France or Empress Maria Theresa of Austria (actually mother and daughter!).

-Recline on a couch while Sigmund Freud takes notes about your childhood.
+Reclining on a couch while Sigmund Freud took notes about your childhood.

-Or remind the world that the hills are alive with the sound of music in the company of Maria (Julie Andrews) with an Alpine background.
+Or reminding the world that the hills are alive with the sound of music in the company of Julie Andrews with an Alpine background.

-I particularly enjoyed sitting for a cup of coffee with my historical crush, the great Audrey Hepburn, who sadly proved remarkably disinterested in my attempts to make conversation.
+I particularly enjoyed sitting for a cup of coffee with my historical crush, the great Audrey Hepburn, who (sadly if all too predictably) proved remarkably disinterested in my attempts to make conversation.

-The final part of Madame Tussauds focuses on Vienna’s most famous imperial pair (Empress Elisabeth and Emperor Franz Joseph), with a chance to dress up and experience more detailed displays than is the case for other personalities.
+The final part of Madame Tussauds focused on Vienna’s most famous imperial pair (Empress Elisabeth and Emperor Franz Joseph), with a chance to dress up and experience more detailed displays than for other personalities.

 (Press photo © Madame Tussauds Wien / Christoph Kleinsasser)